How to buy the best juicer

 Masticating juicers are sometimes marketed as 'cold press' and claim to preserve more nutrients by keeping ingredients cooler during the juicing process.
 But a true cold press juicer shreds fruits and vegetables into a thick, smoothie-like pulp, and then use a hydraulic press to separate the juice from the fibres, which this type of juicer doesn't do.
 You can't currently buy a real cold press juicer for home use.

 When we tested nutrition claims for different types of juicer we found no single type was better at preserving nutrients.
 We've also found some centrifugal models that extract more juice than masticating ones, despite masticating juicers often claiming to extract more than their cheaper counterparts.
 See the full results in our guide to fast vs slow juicers.

 You can pick up a cheap juicer for around £30, but prices vary wildly, with some premium juicers costing more than £350.

-Pricier juicers claim to extract more - and better quality - juice from your fruit and veg, but our lab tests show that this isn't always true.
+Pricier juicers claim to extract more, better quality juice, but our lab tests show that this isn't always true.
 The good news is that you don't need to pay through the nose to get a decent juicer - we've found Best Buy juicers that squeeze every last drop out for less than £40.

 Our cheapest Best Buy juicer costs less than £40, but some juicers sell for over £350

 Most juicers have at least five separate parts that need cleaning, and these are often awkward shapes, so they can be very tedious to wash up.
-Our top tip is to clean your juicer straight away, as if you leave the pulp to dry out it's much harder to scrub clean.
+Some models aim to make this process as easy as possible, so you don't give up because of all the faff involved.

 Look for a juicer where all attachments are dishwasher-safe